apishka/easy-extend/README.md

 Library_User_Implementation::apishka(); // instanceof My_Library_User_Implementation
 ```

 All libraries can be easy extended for you custom project with your custom requirements.
-No need to reqrite tons of code.
+No need to require tons of code.